karixtech/karix-python/docs/NumberSearchApi.md

 # create an instance of the API class
 api_instance = karix.NumberSearchApi(karix.ApiClient(configuration))
-api_version = '1.0' # str | API Version.
-If not specified your pinned verison is used. (optional) (default to 1.0) offset = 0 # int | The number of items to skip before starting to collect the result set. (optional) (default to 0) limit = 10 # int | The numbers of items to return. (optional) (default to 10) country = 'US' # str | Filter by country ISO.
+api_version = '2.0' # str | API Version.
+If not specified your pinned verison is used. (optional) (default to 2.0) offset = 0 # int | The number of items to skip before starting to collect the result set. (optional) (default to 0) limit = 10 # int | The numbers of items to return. (optional) (default to 10) country = 'US' # str | Filter by country ISO.
 Only one country can be filtered at a time.
-If no country filter is provided then results for United States are returned by default.  (optional) (default to US) prefix = 'prefix_example' # str | Filter by numbers with this prefix after country code (optional) contains = 'contains_example' # str | Filter by numbers which contain this value (optional) number_type = ['number_type_example'] # list[str] | Filter by number type: fixed, mobile, tollfree (optional)
+If not country is provided results for United States are returned by default.  (optional) (default to US) prefix = 'prefix_example' # str | Filter by numbers with this prefix after country code (optional) contains = 'contains_example' # str | Filter by numbers which contain this value (optional) number_type = ['number_type_example'] # list[str] | Filter by number type: fixed, mobile, tollfree (optional)